karahobny/karahobny.github.io/common-lisp-v-scheme.md

 ## Common Lisp v.
 Scheme
 (*nb.
-Yes, I'm a Schemer and yes these complaints are highly biased*) Let's take a quick look at some Common Lisp's functions as examples, comparing them to their Scheme-equivalent functions, and I'll let you act the role of an impartial judge presiding over the case **Common Lisp v.
+Yes, I'm a Schemer and yes these complaints are highly biased*)

+Let's take a quick look at some examples of Common Lisp's functions, comparing them to their Scheme-equivalent, and I'll let you act the role of an impartial judge presiding over the case **Common Lisp v.
 Common sense**:

 | Common Lisp | Scheme     | What it does?                                       |